-The Secret Circle tour takes you to the Valley of Þjórsárdalur where we make a stop at Hjálparfoss and the Gjáin rift and continue from there to the magnificent waterfall Háifoss (the high waterfall).
-We drive from there towards the Gullfoss waterfall (the golden waterfall) but we see it from the other side where we can expect to be alone!
-Very few people come to this spot, the crowd will be on the other side and we will watch them from our side!
+The Secret Circle tour takes you to the valley of Þjórsárdalur, where we’ll stop at Hjálparfoss and Gjáin, from there we’ll head to Háifoss (The high waterfall).
+We then continue towards Gullfoss (the golden waterfall) which you’ll see from the other side, where only a few people go.

-From Gullfoss we cross the Hvítá river (white river) and visit Geysir on our way to Thingvellir Naitonal park.
+From Gullfoss, we cross the Hvítá river (white river) and visit Geysir on our way to Thingvellir National park.

-Geysir, the geothermal hotspring, or spout, is the one and only, the one that gave the word Geysir (or Geyser) to the world and other languages.
-It doesn´t erupte any more, the last time it erupted was in 1986 and it was provoked by pouring a lot of soap in to it.
+Geysir, the geothermal hot spring, or spout, is the one and only, one that gave the word Geysir (or Geyser) to Icelandic and other languages.
+It doesn´t erupt anymore, the last time it erupted was in 1986 and it was provoked by pouring a lot of soap into it.
 Now we watch his little brother, Strokkur, erupt every 8-10 minutes.

 After enjoying the Geysir area we continue towards the Þingvellir (Thingvellir) National Park where the national Parliament, Althingi, was founded by the settlers from Norway in year 930.
 We will see and discuss why the settlers chose this site for the parliament and we´ll stand on the same spot where the Speaker was standing when he addressed the crowd in front of him.

 Þingvellir is also unique for the reason that you can see the two tectonic plates glide away from each other, the American one and the Eurasian one, the American moving to the west and the other one to the east.

 From Þingvellir there is only a 30-40 min drive to your accommodation in Reykjavík.